 The clinical safety and effectiveness of the MITRIS RESILIA mitral valve, model 11400M was established based on the outcome data of the COMMENCE trial, which assessed the safety and effectiveness of the model 11000A (aortic) and model 11000M (mitral) valves.
-The COMMENCE trial devices and the MITRIS RESILIA mitral valve are all comprised of the same RESILIA bovine pericardial tissue.
-The key differences between the mitral models 11000M and 11400M are the nitinol wireform material which allows for the valve posts to be folded inward during implantation, the valve holder system to fold the valve posts, softer sewing ring, and orientation marks.
-These changes were evaluated in non-clinical testing.
-The safety and effectiveness outcomes of the COMMENCE trial are applicable to model 11400M.

 The COMMENCE trial is an open-label, prospective, non-randomized, multicenter trial without concurrent or matched controls.
-Following a presurgical assessment, subjects are followed for one year to assess primary safety and effectiveness.
+Following a pre-surgical assessment, subjects are followed for one year to assess primary safety and effectiveness.
 Subjects are followed annually thereafter for a minimum of five years post-surgical experience.